amino-os/Amino.Run-Demos/face-recognition-demo/README.md

 [here](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).
 Make sure to use appropriate cmake flags to enable multicore/GPU optimizations to improve performance if you need them.

-If virtualenv is used to install OpenCV, the python path in all java files[Detection.java, Tracking.java, FrameGenerator.java, Recognition.java] should be changed to be the same as that of the virtualenv's python path.
+The python path needs to be changed accordingly before running the app.

 To build the Docker image, clone this repo and type at the project root:
 ```bash